n-pham/np-demo-restapi-pyspark/README.md

 | Features 3      |                             |                | built-in validation   |
 | Features 4      |                             |                | fastapi-versioning    |

+## Assumptions

+* File name format is `YYYYMMDD_transactions.json`.
+The date can only be collected from this file name.

 ## Installing Libraries

 ### virtualenv